 UPDATE: This event was cancelled at the last minute and I doubt it’ll be back.

-The sun has started to make an appearance, and the festival season really in full swing now, after the success of last month’s Spring Graze, and the sheer unexpected number of visitors to the first Tynemouth Food Festival, delicious announce a new event at Nissan Sunderland.
+The sun has started to make an appearance, and the festival season really in full swing now.
+Following the sheer unexpected number of visitors to the first Tynemouth Food Festival, delicious announce a new event at Nissan Sunderland.

 Delicious North East Food & Drink Festival sees leading chefs cooking in demonstration kitchens, some of those pop-up restaurants we love, and an accompanying beer, cider and wine festival over the weekend 14-15 July.
 Interesting/off-putting choice of location, at the Nissan car factory in Sunderland – but we will get to see a glimpse of how some cars are made.
 Early entry is £5.